Brody-Lab/brunton_dataset/README.md

 * rightbups -- times, relative to the start of the stimulus period, at which clicks from the right speaker were played
 * pokedR -- Boolean indicating whether the subject, as its response, decided to poke into the Right poke at the end of the stimulus (true), or poked into the left poke (false)
 * hit -- Boolean indicating whether the subject's response poke was correct (rewarded) or incorrect (not rewarded)
-* Delta -- totel number of Right minus Left clicks played
+* Delta -- total number of Right minus Left clicks played
 * gamma -- logarithm of the ratio of the Poisson rate used to generate Right versus Left clicks